AnaBoca/AnaBoca/README.md

 ### DEVELOPER && POET

-- 🌱 I’m currently learning everything
+- 🌱 I have my MFA in Creative Writing with an emphasis in poetry
 - 🥅 2021 Goals: Competently use Angular, React, and Vue
 - ⚡ Fun fact: I have a compulsion to organize (even things that are already organized)